5 Of The Best Materials For Basement Flooring

 - Poor sound absorption and quality in general

-Rubber Tile or Sheets
+Rubber Tiles & Sheets

-Rubber flooring is reminiscent of playrooms or gyms.
-Installation is very DIY-friendly, as these rubber tiles are readily available in most hardware stores.
-Rubber flooring is especially viable if you want to turn your basement into a gym, laundry room, or a kid’s playroom.
-Since they also come in many different colors and designs, you have the freedom to be as creative as you want to be.
-Roll rubber is your best bet for flooring, reducing the number of seams associated with interlocking rubber tiles.
+I’d have to say this flooring is most viable when if you want to turn your basement into a gym, laundry room, or a kid’s playroom.
+Because they come in a myriad of different colors and designs, you have got the freedom to be as creative as you want to be, which is great.

 Pros:

-- Fairs well against moisture
+- Fairs well against moisture.

-- Easy to install and remove (in the event of flooding)
+- Easy to install and remove.

-- Great sound absorption
+- Great sound absorption.

 Cons:

-- Aesthetically are not the best materials
+- Aesthetically is not the best type of basement flooring.

-- They can be heavy, contributing a large amount to shipping costs
+- They can be heavy, contributing a large amount to shipping costs.

 About The Author